GoldingAustin/mk-gql/README.md

 - Options is an optional [QueryOptions](#queryoptions) object.
 The defaults are `fetchPolicy: "cache-and-network"` and `noSsr: false`
 - The method returns a [`Query`](#query-object) that can be inspected to keep track of the request progress.

-Be sure to at least select `__typename` and `id` in the result selector, so that @kibeo/mk-gql can normalize the data.
+Be sure to at least select `__typename` and `id` in the result selector, so that mk-gql can normalize the data.

 ### `mutate(query, variables, optimisticUpdate): Query`